zhixy/Laser-Camera-Calibration-Toolbox/README.md

 ![Screenshot] (./Screenshot.png)

 # Methodology
-As mentioned in the technical report written by the authors of the toolbox, the technique used in this toolbox was conceived and developed independently of the near identical work by Q. Zhang and R. Pless [1] presented in IROS 2004.
+As mentioned in the technical report written by the authors of the toolbox, the technique used in this toolbox was conceived and developed independently of the near identical work by Q. Zhang and R. Pless [1] presented in IROS 2004, which is cited most in the area of laser-camera calibration.
+I also noticed Vasconcelos et al. proposed a minimal solution [2] for laser-camera calibration, however, intuitively concluding from Vasconcelos's experiment result, his method doesn't perform better when we have enough number of planes in hand (e.g. 15).

 [Laser-Camera Calibration Toolbox]: http://www.cs.cmu.edu/~ranjith/lcct.html